heistp/irtt/README.md

     sending, however I'm looking into using code from golang.org/x/net to specify both source address (and also DSCP value) per-packet, which could make this faq entry go away.

-    _So then when the bind address is unspecified, why don't you just list all the adapters on the system and create separate listeners for each one automatically?_

-    That could be done, but listening on all available addresses (current and future) can still be useful for testing purposes, say if you have a laptop connected to Ethernet and only sometimes connect to WiFi.
-When new interfaces are enabled, irtt will automatically listen on them.
-Further, it is **still** a good idea to explicitly specify bind addresses on public servers, so there are no surprises what IP/s the server is listening on.

 13) Why is little endian byte order used in the packet format?